hadi112/Clinical-Database-System/README.md

 # Clinical-Database-System

-This project is developed by using python 2.7.3 in your command prompt write commands
+This project is developed by using python 2.7.3 <br>
+in your command prompt write commands

-# commands
+# Commands

-1.pip install beautifulsoup4
+1.pip install beautifulsoup4 <br>
-2.pip install google
+2.pip install google <br>
+3.run python file ( py project.py) in command prompt

 Happy Coding!!